M60 machine gun: M60

 The initial variant was officially adopted by the U.S. Army in the late 1950s, though at this time it was only intended for the infantry.
-It was known as the T161 before it was adopted (specifically the T161E3), and was chosen over the competing T52 during testing in the 1950s.
+It was known as the T161 before it was adopted (specifically the T161E3) and was chosen over the competing T52 during testing in the 1950s.
 They both used a similar feed and were both gas-operated, but the T161 was easier to produce and its different internals performed better.
 The model that won the competition was the T161E3.

-The model was type-classified in 1957, and entered production.
+The model was type-classified in 1957 and entered production.
 It saw its first heavy use in the 1960s.
-The basic design has undergone some smaller changes, and has been produced by different manufacturers.
+The basic design has undergone some smaller changes and has been produced by different manufacturers.

 M60E1

 The M60E1 was the first major variant of the original M60.
-It did not go into full-scale production, though many of its features were included into the later E3 and E4 variants.
+It did not go into full-scale production, though many of its features were included in the later E3 and E4 variants.
 Some of its features were also incorporated into the existing M60 production.
-This mainly changed how the gas cylinder, the barrel, and the bipod were connected; in the first iteration.
+This mainly changed how the gas cylinder, the barrel, and the bipod were connected in the first iteration.
 The M60 and the M60E1 are two different versions.
-Opinions are varied on whether the M60E1 was officially adopted or not.
+Opinions vary on whether the M60E1 was officially adopted.

 One of the more noticeable changes on the M60E1 is that the bipod attachment point was moved to the gas tube rather than the barrel (like on the later M60E3).
 It did not, however, have a forward pistol grip, as was added on the E3 variant.

 M60E2

-The M60E2 is used on armored fighting vehicles, such as the M48A5, later M60 Patton versions and the K1 Type 88.
+The M60E2 is used on armored fighting vehicles, such as the M48A5, later M60 Patton tanks and the K1 Type 88.
 It lacks many of the external components of the standard M60, including stock and grips.
 The M60E2 was electrically fired, but had a manual trigger as a backup, as well as a metal loop at the back for charging.
 The gas tube below the barrel was extended to the full length of the weapon to vent the gas outside the vehicle.
 This version achieved a mean time between failures of 1,669 during testing in the 1970s.

 The M60E2 is used on the South Korea's K1 Type 88 tank as a co-axial weapon, along with an M60D on a pintle mount.